 Another primary benefit to an advisor working on a fee-basis is their ability to provide you an objective second opinion to your current or planned investment portfolio.
 If you are ready and willing to pay an agreed upon up-front hourly fee for their advice, you are then able to safely consider their advice without having to wonder if any criticisms of your current portfolio are simply to increase their own bottom line; as they have already been paid.

-Cons of Fee Only Advice
+Disadvantages of Fee Only Advice In Japan

 The reality of this discussion is that just because an advisor is compensated on a fee-only basis does not guarantee the quality of the advice.
 Just like different accountants or lawyers have different specialties or abilities, different financial planners and advisors are going to have differing experiences, specific expertise, and abilities.
 Accordingly, it would be best to ensure that your financial advisor’s own expertise aligns with your specific situation, or the advisory firm provides a pool of talent from which to draw on for any particular problem you may need solved.